 It’s been awhile wavy friends!
-If you didn’t know, I had a baby last year and two little ones has been a big transition. p.s. stay tuned for a postpartum hair loss post or two!
+If you didn’t know, I had a baby last year and two little ones has been a big transition.
+Be sure to subscribe for that post!

 Anyways, simplicity is the name of my game.
 I’ve always had a lazier approach to wavy hair, but this routine is SO simple and affordable that I can’t wait to share it!
 And I’ve actually got two versions, the one I do at home, and the one I do at the gym!
 I’m happy to say that I’ve figured out how to keep my hair from making me unhealthy.
 For now, here’s my at home routine!

 Update Dec 2020: the original set mentioned in this blog post is no longer for sale, and has been updated to reflect other favorites that are used in the same way!

 Affiliate disclosure: this post contains affiliate links, which costs you nothing but helps keep this website running.
 I sincerely appreciate each click!
 You can read our full website disclaimer here.

 These words were from last year’s routine, but they are still true.
 As a wise wavy once said, “It takes way longer to write out how I apply the products than it does to actually apply them.”
 Truth.
 Don’t be scared by how long this looks!
 I’m trying to give the most comprehensive information possible!

 I do this 2-3 times PER MONTH only.
 Other times I detangle only in the shower.
 I only do this step at home (not at the gym).
 There are a few reasons, but I’ve found that this step helps my hair be so much smoother and less frizzy all around.
 If you have 2A or 2B waves, your hair should not be prone to breakage.
 2C wavies may need to skip this if you’ve got 3A mixed in.
 I do 100% recommend using a brush designed for tangly hair or wet brushing.
 The difference is unreal.